 So when you’re extra stressed, just stop for a second.
 Breathe, remember what’s truly important, or take 5 minutes to call your Mum and say hi.

 Yes, you can be relaxed even when things are busy.
 It’s not something that has to wait until the weekend or your 5 days of Christmas vacation.
 You can be relaxed right now.

 Get yourself some of that relaxed attitude before you crash and burn and everyone around you, most of all you, will be happier.

 I feel like this is very much in line with yesterday’s book.
 It’s a call to action, but not a call to stress.
-You can dot lots of things, without going crazy or burning yourself out.
+You can do lots of things, without going crazy or burning yourself out.

-This book will help you stay calm, relaxed and don’t sweat when things don’t work out instantly.
+Don’t Sweat The Small Stuff (… And It’s All Small Stuff) will help you stay calm, relaxed and don’t sweat when things don’t work out instantly.